richmahn/en_tn/2sa/01/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations, songs and poems.
+Some translations set apart quotations, songs and poems.
 The ULB and many other English translations indent all the lines of 1:19-27, which is a song.

 This chapter continues the material from 1 Samuel.